-Hair Relaxer and Endometriosis Lawsuits
+Hair Relaxer and Endometrial Cancer Lawsuits

-Chemical hair relaxers and hair perms are products routinely used by a majority of African American women in the U.S. Scientific research has recently established that the chemicals in hair relaxers can cause endometriosis, infertility and other serious health conditions.
-Lawsuits are now being file by women who may have developed endometriosis from prolonged use of hair perms or hair relaxers.
+Lawsuits are now being filed by women who may have developed endometriosis from prolonged use of hair perms or hair relaxers.
 There is a class action lawsuit ongoing in New York that has consolidated all endometriosis hair relaxers lawsuits together.

 RELATED POSTS:

-Symptoms and Diagnosis
+Symptoms

 Hair Relaxers or Hair Perms